mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     in Mitsuba.

-    In contrast, the ``Object`` class allows for a highly efficient implementation that only adds 32 bits to the base object (for the counter) and has no overhead for references.
+    In contrast, the ``Object`` class allows for a highly efficient implementation that only adds 64 bits to the base object (for the counter) and has no overhead for references.
+In addition, when using Mitsuba in Python, this counter is shared with Python such that the ownerhsip and lifetime of any ``Object`` instance across C++ and Python is managed by it.

     .. py:method:: __init__()